Community Lien in Arizona

 The appellate court agreed with the trial court’s reliance on the case of Porter v.
 Porter, which held that a simple change in the form of a company as a result of incorporation during the marriage does not change that separate property into community property.

 The appellate court one step further to cite Michelson v.
 Michelson and Katson v.
 Katson in support of the proposition that a spouse should not be required from withholding his or her labors during marriage towards their sole and separate business out of fear of converting the sole and separate business into a community asset.

 Patricia, however, argued that the day to day balances in Jack’s business accounts varied on a regular basis and that those funds were earned from Jack’s community labors and, therefore, the business accounts were commingled and, therefore, were transmuted to community accounts.
 Patricia relied upon existing Cooper v.
 Cooper, which held that the commingling of separate and community funds into accounts may transmute those accounts into community property.

 How is a Community Lien Calculated

 The appellate court relied upon the Cockrill v.
 Cockrill decision and held that the Cockrill decision made it clear that all businesses and situations in a divorce will be uniquely different and, further, that there needed to be different valuation methodologies based upon those differences.

-The appellate court then cited the language in Cock rill that provided a trial court is not bound by any one methodology and must select the business valuation methodology that will achieve substantial justice.
+The appellate court then cited the language in Cock rill that provided a trial court is not bound by any single methodology and must select the business valuation methodology that will achieve substantial justice.
 The appellate court agreed with the trial court that the value of the business was not based solely on Jack’s initial investment but the ten years of pre-marital labor he invested in that business.